AKloc/BookNotes/Brotopia.md

 - A lot of awful stories, in general, about Silicon valley.
 	- Doing business / having lunches at strip clubs.
 	- Sex parties where business was commonly discussed.
 If women attend, they get a reputation that follows them.
 If they don't attend, they're deemed prude.
 	- Day one sexual harassment.
-"I'm in an open relationship with my wife,
+"I'm in an open relationship with my wife, she can find men, but I can't find women.
+How about it?"
+	- UNDERLYING THEME: These attitudes are baked into the culture of these organizations

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?